Delaware Route 100: History

 The Dupont Road portion of the route was built in the 19th century by the DuPont Company to transport black powder south to the Christina River to be shipped.
 The road was built as a result of the city of Wilmington restricting gunpowder being transported in the city due to a three-wagon explosion on May 31, 1854 that killed 5 people and 15 horses along with causing damage to nearby buildings.
 By 1920, what is now DE 100 existed as a county road.
 The route north of Kennett Pike was proposed as a state highway by 1924.
 The highway was paved by 1931.
 By 1932, the state highway had been completed from Elsmere north to the Kennett Pike intersection while the remainder was still a county route.
-DE 100 was designated by 1938 to run from DE 52 in Greenville north to the Pennsylvania border, where it continued as PA 100.
+DE 100 was designated by 1938 to run from DE 52 in Greenville north to the Pennsylvania border, where the road continued as PA 100.
 The route was extended south to DE 4 by 1971, following Dupont Road.
 DE 100 was realigned to bypass a portion of Dupont Road by following DE 48 and DE 141 by 1990.
 In 2002, the Montchanin Road portion of DE 100 was designated as part of the Brandywine Valley Scenic Highway in the Delaware Scenic and Historic Highways system; it was designated a National Scenic Byway in 2005.
 In 2003, the southern terminus of PA 100 was moved from the Delaware border to U.S. Route 202 north of West Chester.
 However, DE 100 remains unchanged.
 On February 24, 2015, the bridge carrying DE 100 over the East Penn Railroad in Elsmere was closed after concrete fell from the bridge deck onto the railroad tracks below.
 Emergency repairs took place and the bridge was expected to be reopened by the end of March.